-Types and causes of brain haemorrhage
+What are the types and causes of a brain haemorrhage?

 Subdural and extradural haemorrhages are the most common type after TBI, and they are a cause of further brain damage that can lead to more long-term effects.

 Subarachnoid and intracerebral haemorrhages are more likely to happen spontaneously.
 Small blood vessels rupture, often causing loss of consciousness.